Get help with the costs of studying and living during your undergraduate degree

 This covers your full tuition fee, so you don't need to pay any undergraduate fees to Royal Holloway.

 Student loan for living costs

 This helps with everyday living expenses while you are studying.
 All eligible applicants are entitled to a maximum loan amount depending on household income.

-From April 2018, the threshold at which you begin paying back your undergraduate loans will be £25,000.
-You’ll then start making loan repayments from the April after you finish your degree.
-Repayments are calculated as a percentage of your income over £25,000 and usually made automatically through the UK tax system.
+From the April after you graduate, the threshold at which you begin paying back your undergraduate loans will be £25,725.
+Repayments are calculated as a percentage of your income over £25,725 and usually made automatically through the UK tax system.